Abd al-Hosayn Ayati

-Abd al Ḥosayn Ayati (1871—1953) was an Iranian convert to the Baháʼí Faith, who later converted back to Islam and wrote several polemic works against his former religion.
-He was known among Baháʼí circles as Avarih and is regarded as an apostate.
+Abd al Ḥosayn Ayati (1871—1953), known to Baháʼís as Avarih, was an Iranian convert to the Baháʼí Faith, who later converted back to Islam and wrote several polemic works against his former religion.
+He is regarded in Baháʼí circles as an apostate.
 In his later years he served as a secondary school teacher while writing poetry and history, and was regarded as a competent orator.

 During his 18 years as a Baháʼí, Ayati was a missionary to Turkestan, the Caucasus, the Ottoman Empire, and Egypt.
 During this time he associated with ʻAbdu'l-Bahá and wrote a two-volume history of the Baháʼí Faith, al-Kawākeb al-dorrīya (1914), which was translated to Arabic in 1924.
 His main polemic writing refuting the Baháʼí Faith was the three-volume Kašf al-ḥīal (1928-31).
 He has a total of seventeen published titles on various subjects, such as the history of Yazd Ātaškada-ye yazdān (1928), and commentaries and translations of the Qur'an.

 Early life

 Ayati was born in a religious family in the city of Taft in the province of Yazd, Iran in 1871.
 His father was a Mullah by the name of Mohammad-Taqi Akhund Tafti.
 Ayati received a religious education from childhood.
 At the age of 15 he moved to Yazd where he studied at the Khan religious school for two years in Islamic subjects.
 He then moved to Iraq to study at the seminaries in Najaf and Karbala where he became a student of Ayatollah Mirza Hasan Shirazi.
 This only lasted for a few months and he was forced to return to Yazd after receiving the news of the death of his father.

 Ayati became a cleric in his youth while at Yazd and would give sermons and lead prayers.
 He showed great interest in literature and poetry.
 According to one of his brief autobiographies, he hadn't reached puberty yet when he was allowed to wear the classic Muslim cleric clothing and give sermons.
-At the age of twenty, he lost his father and at the age of twenty five, he was stationed as the Imam of the Mosque that his late father led the prayers at.
+At the age of twenty, he lost his father and at the age of twenty five, he was stationed as the Imam of the Mosque where his late father led prayers.

 He became a Baháʼí at the age of 30.
 This is how Ayati describes it:"I became familiar with the Baháʼís at the age of 30 and left my beloved homeland.
 I removed the Turban from my head and shaved my beard and started traveling around the world."